robinmonjo/thin-lxc/README.md

 ### Reload
 `thin-lxc -a reload`

-After a reboot, AuFS mounts and iptables rules (for packet forwarding) will be deleted.
+After a reboot, Overlayfs mounts and iptables rules (for packet forwarding) will be deleted.
 Running `reload` will re-setup everything in place.
 A good idea is to create an upstart script to launch this command at boot time.
 Note that this command only need to be run once.

 ### Limitations

-* host must be a ubuntu box and AuFS compatible
+* host must be a ubuntu box and Overlayfs compatible
 * use the default network bridge provided by LXC on ubuntu
 * ip address given to containers must be in 10.0.3.0/24
 * container must use upstart (not system.d)
 * containers will be created in `/containers`

 ### TODO

+* better FS hierarchie:
+/var/lib/lxc/<name> #read only layer /var/lib/thin-lxc/<name>/metadata
+                         rwlayer

+=> can use lxc-** -n without specifying -f transparent to users

+* no more id - name but name + hostname (if different)

 * test static IP assignment
 * full network (host --> container hostname | container --> host hostname)